ravitejarenangi/hms/tasks.md

 # Hospital Management System Development Tasks

-This document outlines the step-by-step tasks required to build a comprehensive hospital management system using the WowDash template with PostgreSQL as the database.
+This document outlines the step-by-step tasks required to build a comprehensive hospital management system using the Next.js with PostgreSQL as the database.
 Each task is designed to be completed sequentially, with clear instructions and focus areas.

 ## Phase 1: Project Setup and Configuration

+**Node.js Version**: Use Node.js version 23 from NVM for this project.

 ### Task 1: Project Initialization
 Let's begin by laying the foundation for our Hospital Management System.
 Your first task is Project Initialization.
 Please perform the following steps: